 It’s called the PACE program; Property-Assessed Clean Energy.
 This financing tool helps commercial and multifamily building owners.
 It’s either “C” for Commercial Property-Assessed Clean Energy (C-PACE) or “R” for residential R-PACE.

 C-PACE offers buildings long-term, flexible financing for building improvements.
 Borrowers repay the loan in installments via a charge on the property’s tax bill.
-The New York City program is authorized under New York City’s Climate Mobilization Act, and helps building owners decrease their utility bills.
+The New York City program is authorized under New York City’s Climate Mobilization Act and helps building owners decrease their utility bills.

 “There is something special about being the first C-PACE transaction completed in the big apple,” said Mansoor Ghori, CEO of Petros PACE Finance, who helped make it happen.
 “The fact that the first transaction shattered the record for the largest C-PACE transaction ever closed is proof of the magnitude of New York City’s potential for C-PACE.”

 Petros Pace Finance provided a $89M loan to upgrade 111 Wall Street.
-The building’s developers, Nightingale Properties and Wafra Capital Partners, have been seeking a $860M loan for a complete redevelopment that includes interior and exterior renovations and an overhaul of its infrastructure.
+The building’s developers, Nightingale Properties and Wafra Capital Partners, have been seeking an $860M loan for a complete redevelopment that includes interior and exterior renovations and an overhaul of its infrastructure.

 It’s what the Petros development team called, “transforming the 1.2 million square foot waterfront office tower into a Class-A downtown New York City office.”